 Removing Pellets from the Pit Boss Auger

 Unfortunately, once you remove the pellets from the hopper, you may find some leftover pellets stuck inside the auger on pellet grills.

-You can either burn through the remaining pellet supply by whipping up a few hamburgers or remove the pellets inside the auger using a shop vac.
+You can clear the auger by either burning through the remaining pellet supply by whipping up a few hamburgers or removing the pellets inside the auger using a shop vac.

 Use a Shop or Ash Vaccum

 A shop or ash vac comes with extension wands to maneuver inside the auger tube.
 Thus, you can easily suck up the remaining dry pellets stuck inside.
 Many shop vacs can work under dry and wet conditions.

 You can remove the fire shield and grates to vacuum up any unused pellets in the burn pot as well.
 Furthermore, you can run your grill on the “Prime Auger” function, which feeds the pellets through the auger tube and into the firepot.

 Burning Off the Remaining Pellets